 - Direct Re-Use Within Business – A business can directly reuse wastewater that is clean enough for the purpose for which it is being reused.
 Process water is produced by industrial processes such as cooling and heating, and often contains few contaminants after use.
 In industry, both rainwater and process water can be reused for purposes such as irrigation, washing, pH adjustment and fire protection.

-- Direct Re-Use Between Businesses – Direct wastewater reuse can also be practiced between businesses.
-The exchange of waste products for the mutual benefit of two or more businesses is also known as “industrial symbiosis.”
+- Direct Re-Use Between Businesses – The exchange of waste products for the mutual benefit of two or more businesses is also known as “industrial symbiosis.”
 In industrial symbiosis, all members profit from the arrangement by either reducing the inputs necessary in their production process (i.e. water, organic material) or by reducing the costs of wastewater treatment.
 Industrial symbiosis can take place via Exchange of by-products, Sharing the management of utilities and Sharing ancillary services (SSWM mentions examples of these in their post)

 - Treat & Re-Use (Recycling) – If wastewater is not suitable for direct reuse, decentralised wastewater treatment systems may be employed to reduce the level of contaminants to a level that is safe for reuse.
 This can be done within a business for its own reuse, or between businesses.
 Wastewater treatment and reuse between businesses can lower the costs of treatment for all businesses, thus making reuse options more economical.